Share your thoughts: July 26 - August 9

 In 2016, you helped us to complete the Waterfront At-Grade Crossings Alternatives Analysis.
 This effort began the City’s process to design the Edmonds Street Waterfront Connector, a single-lane overpass that will connect pedestrians, bicyclists and emergency vehicles from Edmonds Street to the waterfront and Brackett’s Landing North parking lot.

 The Connector will be a long-term solution to street-level railroad crossing conflicts allowing emergency vehicles, pedestrians, and bicyclists safe and direct access to the waterfront.

 Throughout the project, this website will be updated with new questions and opportunities for feedback.
 We will notify the community of these opportunities.

-Between February 28 and March 16, the City hosted a community meeting, neighborhood drop-in sessions and an online open house to gather feedback from the community.
-The team received input on various bridge components and early design concepts.
+Between July 26 and August 9, the City hosted a community meeting, neighborhood drop-in sessions and an online open house to gather feedback from the community.
+The team received input on the various elements of two design alternatives.

 If you have comments or questions, please fill out the comment form on the General Comments tab or email us at firstname.lastname@example.org.

 - Visit each page listed above to learn more about the Edmonds Connector.

 - Click on the “next” button or select any tab at the top of the page to move around the project website.